bpan-org/bpan/doc/bpan.md

 It does 3 big things for you and your Bash code:

-* Find and install CLI programs written in Bash
+* Find/install CLI programs/libaries written in Bash
 * Install, manage, bundle Bash deps for a project
 * Register and publish Bash packages that you make